risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 To learn about compatibility types for Schema Registry and the changes allowed, see [Compatibility Types](https://docs.confluent.io/platform/current/schema-registry/avro.html#compatibility-types).

-## AWS PrivateLink connection
+## Create source with AWS PrivateLink connection

-If you are using a cloud-hosted source, such as AWS MSK, there might be connectivity issues when your source service is located in a different VPC from where you have deployed RisingWave.
-To establish a secure, direct connection between these two different VPCs and allow RisingWave to read consumer messages from the broker, use the [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/privatelink-share-your-services.html) service.

-Follow the steps below to create an AWS PrivateLink connection.
+If your Kafka source service is located in a different VPC from RisingWave, use AWS PrivateLink to establish a secure and direct connection.
+For details on how to set up an AWS PrivateLink connection, see [Create an AWS PrivateLink connection](../guides/aws-privatelink-setup.md).

-1. Create a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-target-group.html) for each broker.
-Set the **target type** as **IP addresses** and the **protocol** as **TCP**.
-Ensure that the target group's VPC is the same as your cloud-hosted source.

-2. Create a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html).
-Ensure that it is enabled in the same subnets your broker sources are in and the Cross-zone load balancing is also enabled.

-3. Create a [TCP listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-listener.html) for each MSK broker that corresponds to the target groups created.
-Ensure the ports are unique.

-4. Complete the [health check](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) for each target group.

-5. Create a [VPC endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) associated with the Networkd Load Balancer created.

-6. Use the [`CREATE CONNECTION`](../sql/commands/sql-create-connection.md) command in RisingWave to create an AWS PrivateLink connection referencing the endpoint service created.

 To create a Kafka source with a PrivateLink connection, in the WITH section of your `CREATE SOURCE` or `CREATE TABLE` statement, specify the following parameters.